Harsh-Chaurasia16/Life-Skill-Repo/Listening-and-Active-Communication.md

 1. Avoid getting distracted by your thoughts, focus on the speaker and topic instead.
 2. Try not to interrupt the other person.
 3. Let the speaker finish and then respond.
-4. Use door openers these are phrases that show you're interested and keep the other person talking
+4. Use door openers these are phrases that show you're interested and keep the other person talking.
-5. Show that you're listening with body language
+5. Show that you're listening with body language.
-6. If appropriate take notes during important conversations, and paraphrase what others have said to make sure you're both on the same page
+6. If appropriate take notes during important conversations, and paraphrase what others have said to make sure you're both on the same page.

 ## Reflective Listening